alexmwu/cminor/README.md

 A project to create a compiled (x86\_64) C-like language using the Flex scanner-generator and the Bison parser-generator.
 The spec for the language is located in the `spec` directory.
 It is subject to change.

+See the `tests/codegen/other` directory for examples of generated codes (with binaries compiled on RHEL).

 ##Install
 Building this project requires gcc or clang, Flex, Bison, and ld (for linking to compiled C programs).